Kent Peg Tiles

 kent peg roof tiles on barn in west sussex

-Bespoke size colour Peg tiles were made for this project at the Weald & Downland Museum in West Sussex.
+Bespoke sized peg tile were made for this project at the Weald & Downland Museum in West Sussex.

 Pallingham Quay was a restoration project of a cart shed originally built in the early-mid 1800’s.